yacoma/auth-boilerplate/docs/server/settings.md

 Setup your database server.
 For details see the [PonyORM documentation](https://docs.ponyorm.com/database.html#binding-the-database-object-to-a-specific-database).

-This section uses the following settings:
+This section provides the parameters needed for setting up the database:

 - **provider** - one of the following:
     - [sqlite](https://docs.ponyorm.com/api_reference.html#sqlite)
     - [postgres](https://docs.ponyorm.com/api_reference.html#postgresql)
     - [mysql](https://docs.ponyorm.com/api_reference.html#mysql)
     - [oracle](https://docs.ponyorm.com/api_reference.html#oracle)
-- **args** - a list of positional arguments passed to the database provider
-- **kwargs** - a dictionary of keyword arguments passed to the database provider
+- other parameters specific for the chosen database provider

-When overriding, settings or dictionary keys which are not needed anymore have to be explicitly unset by setting them to `null` or an empty dictionary `{}`.
+When overriding, parameters which are not needed anymore have to be explicitly unset by setting them to `null`.

 Auth-boilerplate uses for development SQLite with a file-based data store, for testing SQLite with an in-memory database and in production PostgreSQL.